OxWearables/biobankAccelerometerAnalysis/README.md

 $ javac -cp java/JTransforms-3.1-with-dependencies.jar java/*.java
 ```

-**Note a new dependency was introduced in November 2020.
+**Note a new dependency was introduced in January 2021, making the models compatible with the newest versions of dependency packages.
 You therefore need to download the updated files to achieve this**.
 ```
 $ git pull
 $ bash utilities/downloadDataModels.sh